Kossecki/ghc/README.md

-# A basic template to develop a website based on Bootstrap 4
+# Generic Hipster Coffee Website

-Includes:
+Uses:

-- **Bootstrap 4**: build responsive, mobile-first projects on the web with the world's most popular front-end component library
+- **Bootstrap 4.3.1**: build responsive, mobile-first projects on the web with the world's most popular front-end component library, version https://getbootstrap.com/docs/4.3/getting-started/introduction/
 - **Gulp 4**: task runner for running all of the following
 - **Sass compilation**: leverage the power of the most popular CSS extension language
 - **Sourcemaps** generation for easier Sass debugging